Jerry Sullivan: Professional coaching career

 In 1992, Sullivan moved to the professional coaching ranks with the NFL San Diego Chargers.
 He remained Chargers wide receivers coach until 1996.
 He then became the Detroit Lions wide receivers coach from 1997 to 2000.
-Starting in 2001, he was wide receivers coach with the Arizona Cardinals for two-seasons before being promoted to offensive coordinator for the 2003 NFL Season.
+Starting in 2001, he was wide receivers coach with the Arizona Cardinals for two-seasons before being promoted to offensive coordinator for the 2003 NFL season.
 Sullivan then became the Miami Dolphins wide receivers coach in 2004 and from 2005 to 2010 he was the San Francisco 49ers wide receivers coach.
 From 2012 to 2016, he was the Jacksonville Jaguars wide receivers coach.

-On August 12, 2019, it was announced Sullivan would rejoin the Cardinals as an offensive assistant & help coach the Cardinals' wide receivers.
+On August 12, 2019, it was announced Sullivan would rejoin the Cardinals as an offensive assistant and help coach the Cardinals' wide receivers.
 On May 10, 2022, it was announced Sullivan had retired again after the 2021 season.